Testimonials

 Felicity

-I must say, I was a little intimidated at the thought of contacting Sandiā€¦ she and David are quite famous amongst the horsey world!
-It is not in my nature to organise things like this clinic ā€“ I am definitely an Indian, not a Chief.
-As soon as I spoke with Sandi, however, I realised my reservations were completely unfounded.
-I had thought we wouldnā€™t have a hope of getting someone like Sandi to a tiny little place like Nhill, some 4 Ā½ hours west of Melbourne.
+I had thought we wouldn’t have a hope of getting someone like Sandi to a tiny little place like Nhill, some 4 ½ hours west of Melbourne.
 But Sandi was more than happy to come, so after a bit of manouvering we found a suitable date and we were off and running.
 I rustled up a gathering of 14 participants, a mixture of close friends and their daughters and some friends of friends who we all enjoyed getting to know.
 We were a broad gammitt of women from vastly different backgrounds and experiences.
 The one thing we had in common was our love of horses and a desire to improve our confidence, enabling us to enhance our relationship with our horses.
-Thatā€™s where my expectations stopped, if I had come away from the clinic with a higher level of confidence and a better relationship with my horse I would have been content ā€¦ I came away with that, of course, but came away with so much more.
+That’s where my expectations stopped, if I had come away from the clinic with a higher level of confidence and a better relationship with my horse I would have been content … I came away with that, of course, but came away with so much more.

 Natalie Sampson